 Hemp happens to be a food that contains some CBD.
 However, it’s much more.

-While CBD has grabbed most of the attention recently, full spectrum hemp oil really deserves the spotlight.
+While CBD has grabbed most of the attention recently, full spectrum oil hemp made from hemp seeds really deserves the spotlight.
 CBD is just one of more than 100 different phytocannabinoids or cannabinoid substances that occur naturally in the cannabis plant.